 I opened my email app and noticed that I had already received an email from her.
 Great!
 We could continue our previous discussion, I thought.
 But what I read in the two-sentence email had me frozen for what seemed like an eternity; “we were robbed this morning, and I’ve lost my phone.
 Please meet me at the shop.”

 Here’s what really happened

-I’ll spare you some of the details, however, here is the long and short of how I fell victim to fraudsters.
+I’ll spare you some details; however, here is the long and short story of how I fell victim to fraudsters.
 Hilda was in the middle of a conversation with another client when her home was attacked.
 Since she was outside in the compound, she was one of the first people the robbers came in contact with.
-They took her phone before the screen could be locked, and that gave them access to her Telegram chats.
+They took her phone before the screen could be locked, giving them access to her Telegram chats.

-And yes, before you say Hilda was in cahoots with the fraudsters, you should be aware that even her mom was not spared; as she lost money to the fraudsters as well.
+And yes, before you say Hilda was in cahoots with the fraudsters, you should be aware that even her mom was not spared, as she also lost money to the fraudsters.